-Earthjustice is representing the Pacific Coast Federation of Fishermen's Associations, the Northwest Coalition for Alternatives to Pesticides, and Defenders of Wildlife in challenging the federal government’s failure to protect endangered and threatened salmon and steelhead from exposure to six toxic pesticides—diazinon, malathion, chlorpyrifos, carbaryl, methomyl, and carbofuran—which are known to contaminate waterways throughout California and the Pacific Northwest and poison salmon and steelhead.
+Earthjustice is representing the Pacific Coast Federation of Fishermen's Associations, the Northwest Center for Alternatives to Pesticides, Defenders of Wildlife, Turtle Island Restoration Network, Northern California Council of the Federation of Fly Fishers, an organic farmer, and a commercial salmon fishermen in challenging the federal government’s failure to protect endangered and threatened salmon and steelhead from exposure to five toxic pesticides—diazinon, malathion, chlorpyrifos, carbaryl, and methomyl—which are known to contaminate waterways throughout California and the Pacific Northwest and poison salmon and steelhead.

-In 2008, NMFS issued the first of these biological opinions and concluded that use of these pesticides would jeopardize the continued existence of 27 species of Pacific salmon and steelhead and destroy or adversely modify the critical habitat for 25 of those species.
+In 2008 and 2009, NMFS issued the first in that series of biological opinions and concluded that use of these pesticides would jeopardize the continued existence of 27 species of Pacific salmon and steelhead and destroy or adversely modify the critical habitat for 25 of those species.
 In the biological opinions, NMFS described specific protective measures that would avoid jeopardizing these imperiled salmon.
-Two years later, EPA has yet to implement a single one of the protective measures NMFS required to protect the fish.
+Two years later, EPA had yet to implement a single one of the protective measures NMFS required to protect the fish.

 In November 2010, Earthjustice again turned to the courts, filing a lawsuit in U.S. District Court in Seattle challenging EPA’s continued failure to protect West Coast salmon and steelhead from these toxic pesticides.
 The suit seeks to force EPA to finally implement the salmon protection measures that NMFS required, including no-spray buffer zones, to reduce the levels of pesticides in salmon-bearing streams.